 What do the new UAE Tax Resident criteria mean for individuals?

-The UAE’s latest Cabinet Resolution brings the country’s tax residence system closer to internationally recognised best practices.
+The UAE’s latest Cabinet Resolution brings the country’s tax residence system closer to internationally recognized best practices.
 Under the new rules, an individual or natural person is defined as a tax resident if:

-To be clear, the new UAE tax resident criteria do not mean that any person will be liable to pay income or corporate tax in the UAE.
-The UAE tax rate still stands at 0% in both instances.
+The new UAE tax resident criteria do not mean that any person will be liable to pay personal income tax in the UAE.
+The UAE income tax rate still stands at 0%.

-Once your application is approved and you have made your payment, you will receive your certificate via courier.
+- Once your application is approved and you have made your payment, you can download the certificate.
+The certificate will also be sent to your registered email.

 What does this new definition mean for juridical persons?